d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

         else:
             # When using a two-dimensional convolutional layer, calculate the
             # mean and variance on the channel dimension (axis=1).
 Here we
-            # need to maintain the shape of `X`, so that the broadcasting
+            # need to maintain the shape of X, so that the broadcasting
             # operation can be carried out later
             mean = X.mean(axis=(0, 2, 3), keepdims=True)
             var = ((X - mean) ** 2).mean(axis=(0, 2, 3), keepdims=True)